ErikVeland/GlassCodeAcademy/docs/TECH_STACK.md

 ## Integration Flow

 1. **Frontend to Backend Communication**
-   - Frontend sends REST API requests to the Node.js/Express backend
+   - Frontend sends REST API requests to the Node.js/Fastify backend
-   - Backend processes requests and queries PostgreSQL through Sequelize ORM
+   - Backend processes requests, queries PostgreSQL through Prisma ORM, and uses Redis cache
    - Responses are returned as JSON to the frontend

 2. **Data Flow**
    - User interactions trigger REST API requests
    - Requests are routed to appropriate backend endpoints
-   - Data is fetched from PostgreSQL database
+   - Data is fetched from PostgreSQL database or Redis cache
    - Responses flow back through the API layer to the frontend

 3. **Module Architecture**
-   - All technology modules served by single Node.js/Express backend
+   - All technology modules served by single Node.js/Fastify backend
    - Content managed through unified database schema
    - Shared services and components across all modules